rjygraham/InitGit/README.md

 ### Auto-commit

-To auto-commit, just add the `-Commit` switch to any of the above commands.
+To auto-commit the newly added files, just add the `-Commit` switch to any of the above commands.
+For example:

+`Initialize-Git -Repository "rjygraham/InitGitTemplate" -Branch "dotnet" -Commit`

 ## License